HoussamGhandour/MechaCar_Statistical_Analysis/README.md

 <p align="left"> <img src="/Resources/SummaryStatisticsByLot.png"> </p>

 **The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?**
+Why or why not?**</p>
 The variance for all lots together is 62.3 which is lower than the allowable criteria.
 However, upon analyzing each lot individually, our team observed that lot 3 is contributing for most of the variance exceeding the allowable limit with a variance of about 170.3.

 ## T-Tests on Suspension Coils